severalnines/s9s-admin/plugins/zabbix/README.md

 ClusterControl Template for Zabbix
 ==================================

-This template is a collection of scripts to report database cluster status, backups and alarms (warning & critical) on ClusterControl host (Zabbix agent).
+Use this template to report database cluster status, backups and alarms (warning & critical) on ClusterControl host (Zabbix agent) to Zabbix server.

 - The items are populated by polling Zabbix agent
 - There are predefined triggers available to use